Building a CI/CD pipeline in GitLab

 folder.prod_container_id

-: ID of the Serverless Containers container in theprod
+: Serverless Containers-based container ID in theprod

 folder.cart_testing